nitram779/clcampaign-updated/INSTALL.md

 2. Restart Steam so the game is added to the list of games.

-3. Download the latest binaries from [GitHub Actions](https://github.com/nitram779/clcampaign-updated/actions?query=branch%3Amaster).
-(Github Account is required to download!)
+2. Download the latest version from the [Releases page](https://github.com/nitram779/clcampaign-updated/releases).

 4. Extract the archive to your mod directory.
 It should place a directory called `clcampaign` in the `Half-Life` directory.